achowdhry/cse15l-lab-reports/labReport3.md

 technical/plos/pmed.0020278.txt
 technical/plos/pmed.0020281.txt
 ```
-...

 Example 2: Find all directories in the ./technical directory that start with the letter a.

 ```
 find technical -type d -name "a*"
 ```

 Output:

 ```
 [cs15lsp23nj@ieng6-202]:docsearch:25$ find technical -type d -name "a*"
 [cs15lsp23nj@ieng6-202]:docsearch:25$
 ```
-...
-Source: Linux find command examples

-Option 3: -size: This option allows you to search for files based on their size.
+* Option 3: -size: This option allows you to search for files based on their size.

 Example 1: Find all files in the ./technical directory that are larger than 1MB.

 ```
 find technical -type f -size +1M
 ```

 Output:

 ```
 [cs15lsp23nj@ieng6-202]:docsearch:26$ find technical -type f -size +1M
 [cs15lsp23nj@ieng6-202]:docsearch:26$
 ```
-...

 Example 2: Find all files in the ./technical directory that are smaller than 100 kilobytes.

 ```
 find technical -type f -size -100k
 ```

 Output:

 ```
 [cs15lsp23nj@ieng6-202]:docsearch:26$ find ./technical -type f -size -100k ./technical/911report/chapter-10.txt